-Course Description Prerequisite Grade (# of Credits - C: Core/E: Elective) GSE Foundations Foundations of Algebra course has been 8 th Grade Mathematics 9 of Algebra (1- created to meet the academic needs of ninth C/E) grade students who may have significant gaps in their mathematics achievement.
+Course Description Prerequisite Grade (# of Credits - C: Core/E: Elective) GSE Foundations of Algebra (1-C) Foundations of Algebra course has been created to meet the academic needs of ninth grade students who may have significant gaps in their mathematics achievement.
 This course will provide many opportunities to revisit and expand the understanding of foundational algebra concepts including number sense, proportional reasoning, equations and inequalities, and quantitative reasoning with functions.
-Note: If taken beyond the 9 th grade this course will only count as an elective, NOT core credit.
-GSE Algebra I (1-C) Algebra I is the first course in a sequence of 8 th Grade Mathematics 9 three required high school courses designed or Accelerated GSE to ensure career and college readiness.
-The 7B/8 scope of this course will focus on relationships between quantities, reasoning with linear equations and inequalities; exploration of linear, quadratic, and exponential relationships, and describing statistical data.
+8 th Grade Mathematics 9 GSE Algebra I (1-C) Algebra I is the first course in a sequence of three required high school courses designed to ensure career and college readiness.
+The scope of this course will focus on relationships between quantities, reasoning with linear equations and inequalities; exploration of linear, quadratic, and exponential relationships, and describing statistical data.
 These topics will prepare students for further investigation in Algebra II.
-Accelerated GSE Accelerated GSE Algebra I/Geometry A is 8 th Grade Mathematics Algebra I/ Geometry A compacted course that consists of a full course or Accelerated GSE (1-C) in Algebra I, followed by the first half of 7B/8 Geometry.
+8 th Grade Mathematics or Accelerated GSE 7B/8 9 Accelerated GSE Algebra I/ Geometry A (1-C) Accelerated GSE Algebra I/Geometry A is compacted course that consists of a full course in Algebra I, followed by the first half of Geometry.
 The scope of this course will focus on relationships between quantities, reasoning with linear equations and inequalities; exploration of linear, quadratic, and exponential relationships, describing statistical data, transformations in the coordinate plane, congruence and similarity, and triangle trigonometry.
-41 P a g e Atlanta Public Scho DOIS
+8 th Grade Mathematics or Accelerated GSE 7B/8 9

 GSE Geometry (1-C) Geometry is the second course in a sequence of three required high school courses designed to ensure career and college readiness.
 The scope of this course will focus on deepening students understanding of transformations in the coordinate plane, congruence and similarity, and triangle trigonometry, circles and volume, and applications of probability.
 GSE Algebra I 10 Accelerated GSE Geometry B/ Algebra II (1-C) Accelerated Geometry B/Algebra II is the second in a sequence of compacted mathematics courses designed to ensure that students are prepared to take higher-level mathematics courses during their high school career, including Advanced Placement courses.
 The scope of this course includes a focus on circle and volume, geometric and algebraic connections, applications of probability, and a thorough investigation of polynomial, rational, radical, exponential, and logarithmic functions.
-Accelerated GSE Algebra I/ Geometry A 10 GSE Algebra II/(1-C) Algebra II/ is the culminating course in a sequence of three high school courses designed to ensure career and college readiness.
+Algebra I/ Geometry A 10 GSE Algebra II/ Advanced Algebra (1-C) Algebra II/Advanced Algebra is the culminating course in a sequence of three high school courses designed to ensure career and college readiness.
 The scope of this course focuses on a thorough investigation of polynomial, rational, radical, exponential, and logarithmic functions.
 GSE Geometry 11 GSE Pre-Calculus (1-C) Pre-Calculus is a fourth mathematics course designed to prepare students for calculus and other college level mathematics courses.
 The scope of this course includes a deed investigation of trigonometric functions, matrices, conics, vectors, and probability.
-GSE Algebra II 11-12 Accelerated GSE Pre-Calculus (1-C) Accelerated Pre-Calculus follows the completion of the compacted sequence.
+GSE Algebra II/ GSE Advanced Algebra 11-12 Accelerated GSE Pre-Calculus (1-C) Accelerated Pre-Calculus follows the completion of the compacted sequence.
 This course exposes students to an exploration of trigonometric functions, matrices, conics, vectors, data analysis and probability.
 Accelerated GSE Geometry B/ Algebra II 11-12 Advanced Mathematical Decision-Making (1-C) This is a course designed to follow the completion of Advanced Algebra/Algebra II.
 The course will give students further experiences with statistical information and summaries, methods of designing and conducting statistical studies, an opportunity to analyze various voting processes, modeling of data, basic financial decisions, and use network models for making informed decisions.
-GSE Algebra II 12
+GSE Algebra II/ GSE Advanced Algebra 12